Feiner v. New York: Aftermath

 As a result of his conviction, Syracuse University expelled Mr. Feiner.
 He finally completed his degree from Syracuse when they readmitted him, and was invited back to the school to speak at the opening of the Tully Center for Free Speech in October 2006.
 He continued to fight for tuition reimbursement, as his original schooling had been covered under the GI Bill.
 Following the court ruling, Feiner tried to work on a local newspaper but was fired after the Federal Bureau of Investigation (FBI) sent agents to the small town office and informed the editor of Feiner's "criminal" past.
 The FBI continued to haunt Feiner's life; he enjoyed telling his family and friends of an incident in which agents would not get off his property, so his wife, Trudy, sprayed them with a garden hose.

 Irving Feiner lived in Nyack, New York, a small business owner who continued to fight and write about freedom of speech and progressive issues.
 He debated against Stephen Baldwin, who fought to keep an adult bookstore from opening in the village.
-Born in 1924, Mr. Feiner was 82 years old and was involved in school/property tax reform and fighting a planned village parking garage when he died on January 23, 2009.
+Born in 1924, Mr. Feiner was 82 years old and was involved in school/property tax reform and fighting a planned village parking garage when he died on January 23, 2009 in Valhalla, New York.

 Lectures at Rutgers University

-At the invitation of renowned Professor of Political Science, Milton Heumann, Feiner gave several surprise guest lectures to students of Professor Heumann's Civil Liberties class at Rutgers University in New Brunswick, New Jersey.
+At the invitation of renowned Professor of Political Science, Milton Heumann, Feiner gave several guest lectures to students of Professor Heumann's Civil Liberties class at Rutgers University in New Brunswick, New Jersey.
 The lectures took place on February 14, 2006 and February 12, 2008.
 Feiner explained his side of the case, contending that some of the facts found in the Supreme Court's decision were mistaken or that some facts were omitted.
 For example, the only witnesses that the prosecution called were the two arresting officers, and the infamous "S.O.B." man was never called as a witness.
-(The Supreme Court relies on the record assembled by lower courts for the facts of a case and deals solely with the question of how the law applies to the facts presented.)
+The Supreme Court relies on the record assembled by lower courts for the facts of a case and deals solely with the question of how the law applies to the facts presented.

 Feiner also explained that shortly after V-E day he was in Paris where he saw a V-E parade in which marchers marched with locked arms.
 Feiner claims that in his speech the night he was arrested he said that "the Negroes of this town should march with locked arms down to the mayor's office and demand their rights."